Login

 Power Rack

-If you&#;re using safety straps in lieu of safety bars, I would spray them with the 303 protectant mentioned to stop the UV from getting in and weakening them.
+If you use safety straps instead of bars, spray them with the 303 protectant to shield against UV exposure.

 Barbells